-Here’s a conversation I had with Tony and also my tribute to him on the Why Not Now? podcast.
+Here’s a conversation I had with Tony Hsieh and also my tribute to him on the Why Not Now? podcast: Available on Spotify and also on Apple Podcasts.
 Tony Hsieh delivered happiness as his main gig but he also delivered dreams as a side hustle.
 Moonlighter.
 He was first a friend, then mentor, then client and then my investor.
 He continues to be one of my greatest teachers.

 Tony believed in me before I learned to believe in myself.
 He never gave me the answers I was seeking (damn it!) but he always asked the questions I needed and craved.
 Usually this was during a walking meeting downtown or over his favorite digestif, the famous fernet.